bitmark-inc/autonomy-docs/MVA.md

     * maybe 2 man days of high-level Java expert
 * Recover
     * RECOVERY - compromise of one key is assumed, thus use remaining keys to sweep to new Account Map multisig.
-    * recover from loss of application or loss of container
+    * recover from loss of application or loss of Pod
     * recover old funds to new account
     * retain old wallet files for bitcoind monitoring
     * _future:_ "crontab" to periodically sweep any new funds to old wallet